DSDanielPark/quick-show/README.md

 <br>

 # Features
-## 1  Plots related to dimensionality reduction
+## 1  Related to dimensionality reduction
 2D or 3D t-SNE and PCA plots using specific columns of a refined dataframe.
 Create a scatter plot very quickly and easily by inputting a clean dataframe and column names that do not have missing data.
 1) `vis_tsne2d`: Simple visuallization of 2-dimensional t-distributed stochastic neighbor embedding <br>